oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision/ocw-2022-oci9-session63/vision.md

 ![Upload images](images/upload.png " ")

 c.
-Click on Upload and then browse to file which you desire to upload.
+Click on Upload and then browse to the Vision Photos you downloaded previously.
+There are 10 insurance card photos in total.

 ![Click Upload](images/uploaded.png " ")